MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/index.md

 ---
 title: "Bing Spatial Data Services | Microsoft Docs"
-description: The Bing™ Spatial Data Services Application Programming Interface (API) provides a Representational State Transfer (REST) interface that can geocode, store and query spatial data. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: An introduction to the Bing Maps Spatial Data Services API, which provides a REST interface that can geocode, store and query spatial data. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""